catsclaw/triumphweb/content/practical/signup/index.md

 ## Safety Concerns

-There is a spot on the signup where you can indicate “red flags”—players for whom you have safety concerns and feel they are unsafe for anyone to play with, whether due to in-game or out-of-game reasons.
-You may list any players you feel represent a safety issue to have in the game, and if necessary a member of our staff will contact you.

-All information provided on the signup document will be kept in confidence, and will not be shared with anyone not on the organizing team.
-There will also be other opportunities to indicate safety concerns with players in the larp.
+After sign up closes, we will be circulating the names of all those who signed up, to give players an opportunity to flag other players who represent safety concerns.
+We will have the list of names available by October 22nd, and you will have until October 27th to respond.

-And if you are not signing up, you can always email [info@triumphlarp.org](mailto:info@triumphlarp.org) with any safety concerns, and we will look into them.
+If you are not signing up, you can always email [info@triumphlarp.org](mailto:info@triumphlarp.org) with any safety concerns, and we will look into them.